apache/couchdb-documentation/src/maintenance/performance.rst

 Connection limit
 ----------------

-(MochiWeb)[https://github.com/mochi/mochiweb] is handling CouchDB requests.
+MochiWeb: https://github.com/mochi/mochiweb is handling CouchDB requests.
 By default maximum number of connections is 2048.
 To change this limit, use server_options configuration variable. 'max' indicated maximum number of connections.